ThunStorm/ForbiddenIsland-UCD/README.md

    - Each Player can take up to 3 actions (some exception of roles have been mentioned):
      - **Move**: Click a  *adjacent existing* `Tile` (Up/Down/Left/Right) and click `Move To`
      - **Shore Up**: Click the *adjacent or on foot* `Tile` and click `Shore Up`
-     - **Give a Treasure Card**: Click the `handcard` which you would like to pass to another player, click his `head portrait` on player panel, and then click `Pass To`.
-Only one card can only be passed at a time as one action.
+     - **Give a Treasure Card**: Click the `hand` which you would like to pass to another player, click his `head portrait` on player panel, and then click `Pass To`.
+Only one card can only be passed at a time.
        - If the receiver has 5 cards already, it would turn to receiver's round to require the corresponding player to `Discard` one card.
 Then try to give treasure card to receiver again.
      - **Capture a Treasure**: With four same treasure cards and standing on the corresponding treasure tile, click `Capture`.
    - Once the actions are finished, click `Next` to enter in stage 2 and 3.
 Two cards from the treasure deck are drawn and display on the Panel (Left-hand side)
-     - If a `Waters Rise! card` is drawn, water meter rise 1, `Waters Rise! card` is discarded immediately, the flood discards are shuffled and put back to the top of flood deck
+     - If a Waters Rise! card is drawn, water meter rise 1, Waters Rise! is discarded immediately, the flood discards are shuffled and put back to the top of flood deck
    - A number of flood cards (equal to water meter) are drawn and the state of the corresponding land is changed.
 Then click `Next` for the next player's turn.
      - If the number of player's hand reaches 5, the player is forced to discard.
-Click the `handcard` that you want to discard (**including the cards on the treasure card panel**), then click  `Discard`
+Click the `card` that you want to discard (**including the cards on the treasure card panel**), then use  `Discard`
    - Press `Next` to continue after all operations

 6. Special action